Grenada COVID-19 Entry Guidelines. Last Updated: November 18, 2021

 Contact Tracing Information

-Restaurants and some office buildings require full contact information (name, address and telephone number) for contact tracing purposes before you can enter the premises.
+Restaurants, retail stores and some office buildings require full contact information (name, address and telephone number) for contact tracing purposes before you can enter the premises.

 You will be expected to maintain physical distancing by observing the posted signs and markers when in places of business.